 What is The School Fund?

-Every year The Rosary ask for a voluntary contribution to the School Fund (just think of it as the School’s Piggy Bank!)
-The school relies heavily on the contributions parents make towards our School Fund.
+The school relies heavily on the contributions parents and donors make towards our School Fund.

 - a dramatically enhanced playground and outside environment